greg-raven/Department-21/_posts/2010-08-25-hollywood-squares-humor.md

 A. Charley Weaver: It got me out of the Army.

 Q. It is the most abused and neglected part of your body, what is it?
-A. Paul Lynde: Mine may be abused, but it certainly isn’t neglected..
+A. Paul Lynde: Mine may be abused, but it certainly isn’t neglected.

 Q. Back in the old days, when Great Grandpa put horseradish on his head, what was he trying to do?
 A. George Gobel: Get it in his mouth.